 When my husband and I first started dating, I quickly learned that in his family peanut butter was a food group.
 He ate it by the spoonful for a snack, spread it on apple slices, toast, and French Toast with abandon.
 He even made peanut butter and bacon sandwiches (which I realized are actually very good, some years later when I was brave enough to try one).

 After our kids were born, I came to understand just how valuable a tool peanut butter was…it was cheap, filling and caloric.
 And once my offspring reached toddlerhood, I too started smearing it on their French Toast, in hopes that they would stay full just a wee bit longer.
 Predictably, they love peanut butter as much as their dad does…especially peanut butter cookies.

 These Peanut Butter Blossoms are pretty standard fare at holiday cookie exchanges for good reason–they are quick to make and absolutely delicious.
-When I saw a flourless version in my Real Simple Magazine this month, I knew I had to try it.
 While they seem a bit fragile when they are hot from the oven, as they cool, they firm up significantly.
 Their texture is crisp and sandy and they are as delicious as any peanut butter cookie I’ve ever had–actually I think they taste better.

 - 2 cups extra chunky peanut butter